sandeepsnairms/banking-multi-agent-workshop/python/readme.md

 6. `azure_cosmos_db.py`: This is a utility class that defines Azure Cosmos DB credentials, Database and Container name for storing conversation memory

-The banking agent is a simple state machine that can handle a few banking-related tasks.
-The agent is implemented as a FastAPI server that exposes a REST API.
-The API is used by a simple CLI tool that allows the user to interact with the agent.

 ## How to run the project

 1. Clone the repository.